TeamLinux01/bin/README/create-ssh-key-for-service.md

 ## Purpose

-This script creates a new rsa 4096bit key file for ssh service.
+This script creates a new Ed21559 key file for ssh service.

 ## Usage